pboling/rack-toolbar/README.md

 # Rack::Toolbar

-Allows you to create simple Rack Middleware that will insert HTML into responses at specific points.
+Allows you to create simple Rack Middleware that will insert HTML (or whatever!) into responses at specific points.

 This gem was extracted from [Rack::Insight](https://github.com/pboling/rack-insight).